sphinx-contrib/tikz/README.rst

     tikz_latex_preamble = ‹string›

+  .. note:: LaTeX preamble code is best written as a raw string ``r'‹LaTeX code›'``
+     or a raw multi-line string ``r'''‹multiple lines of LaTeX code›'''``.
+This tells Python to disable transformation of backslash escape sequences such as ``\n`` into special characters such as newline.

 * To support ``\includegraphics{‹file›}`` within a Ti\ *k*\ Z picture, you have to configure the directory path(s) where the ``‹file›``\ s reside by setting::